Olivier-Kango/To-Do-List/README.md

 # To Do list: add & remove

-> In this project, I implement the CRUD (create, read, update, delete) methods.
+> In this project, I implement a Simple To Do List with the CRUD (create, read, update, delete) methods.
 All the elements of the user interface are fully functional.

 ## Screen Short